Offline Handwritten Signature Verification - Literature Review: Model Training

 \subsection{Data augmentation}

 One of the main challenges for building an automated signature verification system is the low number of samples per user for training.
-To address this issue, some author have suggested ways to generate more samples, based on existing genuine signatures.
+To address this issue, some researchers have proposed ways to generate more samples based on existing genuine signatures.

 Huang and Yan \cite{huang_off-line_1997} have proposed a set of ``perturbations" to be applied to each genuine signature, to generate new samples: slant, rotation, scaling and perspective.
 In their work, they considered a set of ``slight distortions", used to create new genuine samples, and ``heavy distortions" to generate forgeries from the genuine samples.
-More recently, Ferrer et al \cite{ferrer_synthetic_2013}, \cite{ferrer_static_2015} have proposed a signature synthesis approach inspired on a neuromotor model.
+More recently, Ferrer et al \cite{ferrer_synthetic_2013}, \cite{ferrer_static_2015}, \cite{diaz_generation_2016} have proposed a signature synthesis approach inspired on a neuromotor model.